The Family's Defensive Alliance: Plot

 The opening scenes of the anime show the Daichis in a furious argument over a divorce petition.
 Suddenly a bright flash of light blinds them completely and they are shown their future roles to be played as defenders of the earth.

 Reluctant at first, they are forced to accept the responsibility, as refusal means a court-martial from the Galaxy Federation (their employers) and a hundred years of penal servitude.
 Seiko always gets infuriated at the end of every mission as every weapon they use costs them more money than they are paid for doing their job(s).
 In fact, this reason is used as a basis for one of the later episodes in the show.

 As earth's defenders, they have to fight against threats the earth faces from extraterrestrials.
-Extraterrestrial design is frequently bizarre, ranging from floating eyes, to alien toys, to heart shaped spacecraft, to a floating weapons factory, to a giant plant.
-Notably, one is an alien in the form of the Soviet Emblem that uses a hammer-and-sickle attack.
-The anime ends fairly predictably, with the Daichis becoming a close knit family once again, despite the hurdles faced by them as earth's defenders and their future responsibility as the same.
+The invaders are usually bizarre in nature, ranging from floating eyes, to alien toys, to heart shaped spacecraft, to a floating weapons factory, to a giant plant, to a creature that resembles the Soviet Emblem and uses a hammer-and-sickle attack.
+Over the course of the series, the Daichis learn to resolve their differences and become a close knit family while overcoming the alien invaders.